Scaling Methods for Stochastic Chemical Reaction Networks: A CRN with Bi-Modal Behavior

 We now introduce a Markov process on $(0,1]$ as the plausible candidate for a limiting point of $(X^N_2(t/X^N_2(0)^{p-1})/N$. \begin{definition} The infinitesimal generator ${\cal A}$ of a Markov process $(U(t))$ on $(0,1]$ is defined by, for $f{\in}{\cal C}_c((0,1])$,

-where $r_1$, $\delta_1$ are constants defined by Relations~\eqref{eqr1} and~\eqref{eqmq1}, and $V$ is a uniform random variable on $[0,1]$. \end{definition} Analytically the operator ${\cal A}$ can be expressed as

-\begin{proposition} If $(U(t))$ is a Markov process on $(0,1]$ with infinitesimal generator ${\cal A}$, then, with probability $1$, it is an explosive process converging to $0$. \end{proposition} \begin{proof} Assume that $U(0){=}\alpha{\in}(0,1]$.
+where $r_1$, $\delta_1$ are constants defined by Relations~\eqref{eqr1} and~\eqref{eqmq1}. \end{definition} \begin{proposition} A Markov process on $(0,1]$ with infinitesimal generator ${\cal A}$ defined by Relation~\eqref{GenA} is an explosive process converging almost surely to $0$. \end{proposition} \begin{proof} Let $(U(t))$ be such a process and assume that $U(0){=}\alpha{\in}(0,1]$.
 By induction, the sequence of states visited by the process has the same distribution as $(V_n)$ with, for $n{\ge}0$,

 where $(E_i)$ is an i.i.d. sequence of exponentially distributed random variables with parameter $1$.
-The sequence of instants jumps has the same distribution as
+The sequence of the instants of jumps has the same distribution as

-where $(\phi_i)$ is an i.i.d. sequence of exponentially distributed random variables with parameter $1$, independent of $(E_i)$.
+where $(G_i)$ is an i.i.d. sequence of exponentially distributed random variables with parameter $1$, independent of $(E_i)$.
 It is easily seen that $(V_n)$ converges to $0$ almost surely and that the sequence $(\E(t^V_n))$ has a finite limit.
 The proposition is proved. \end{proof}

 \begin{definition}[Scaled occupation measure of $(X^N_2(t))$] For $N{\ge}1$, $\Lambda_N$ is the random measure on $\R_+{\times}(0,1]$ defined by, for $f{\in}{\cal C}_c(\R_+{\times}(0,1])$,

 \end{definition} We can now state our main scaling result for large initial states near the vertical axis. \begin{theorem} If $(X_N(t))$ is the Markov process associated to the CRN~\eqref{CapCRN} whose initial state is $(a, x^N_2){\in}\N^2$, $a{\le}p{-}1$, and such that